-In elderly or disabled households, it is possible that the same expense could be considered either a medical expense or a disability assistance expense.
+In elderly or disabled households, it is possible that the same expense could be considered either a health and medical care expense or a disability assistance expense.
 The GRHC must clarify for staff how these expenses will be handled.
 This policy applies only to families in which the head, spouse, or cohead is 62 or older or is a person with disabilities.
-When expenses anticipated by a family could be defined as either medical or disability assistance expenses, the GRHC will consider them medical expenses unless the expenses are incurred exclusively to enable a person with disabilities to work.
+When expenses anticipated by a